Bethlehem - Messiah's birthplace: A detailed look at Micah 5:2 and the objections that skeptics have

 This prophecy was recorded by the prophet Micah, about 2,700 years ago, which is about 700 years before Jesus was born:

-Matthew, the apostle who wrote the New Testament's Gospel of Matthew, quotes Micah 5:2 and cites it as being fulfilled when Jesus was born in Bethlehem about 2,000 years ago (Matthew 2:6).
+Matthew, the apostle who wrote the New Testament's Gospel of Matthew, refers to Micah 5:2 as a prophecy fulfilled by Jesus, who was born in Bethlehem about 2,000 years ago (Matthew 2:1-6).

-Let's take a look at some of the views that critics have, explain their shortcomings, and then explain why Micah 5:2 is in fact a prophecy that the Messiah would be born in the town of Bethlehem.
+Let's take a look at these views that critics have, explain their shortcomings, and then explain why Micah 5:2 is unmistakably a prophecy about the Messiah, that he would be born in Bethlehem, and that this prophecy is fulfilled by Jesus.

-For one, many critics believe that the reference to Bethlehem Ephrathah does not point to the physical location of the town of Bethlehem, but to a person named Bethlehem, whose mother was named Ephrathah.
+For starters, many critics believe that the reference to Bethlehem Ephrathah does not point to the town of Bethlehem, but rather to a person named Bethlehem, whose mother was named Ephrathah.

 The critics have an interesting point here.
 There was in fact a person named Bethlehem, who did in fact have a mother named Ephrathah (1 Chronicles 4:4).